kmaork/para/README.md

   Stateful node, so they can't be parallelized.
 For that reason, stateful nodes should always be prioritized.
 - Smartly manage the balance between having many ready tasks and memory usage, by knowing which nodes produce more work and which nodes consume more work, and prioritizing them according to current workload.
-### WIP
+### Testing
-- Support fanout in macro
+- Performance regression tests
+- CI/CD
+- Add benchmark that can be optimized using work-stealing
-- Support multiple producers in macro
+- Benchmark two producers